matter-labs/solx/docs/src/guides/01-sanitizers.md

-# Building SolX with sanitizers
+# Building with Sanitizers

-This is a guide on how to build **solx** with sanitizers enabled.
+This is the guide on building **solx** with sanitizers enabled.

 ## Introduction